qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 label for the result value.
 The backend may choose which output format to use.
 Depending on the used format, the label will be logged or omitted. |

-TODO: It is sufficient to use the same functions for output recording independent on the output format; i.e. the output format does not need to be reflected in the IR, and it is sufficient to label the format it in the output itself.
-The output itself then needs to contain both the output format identifier (defined by the backend), as well as an identifier for the labeling scheme (as defined in the program IR itself). -> for base profile, no computations (classical or quantum, including calls to rt functions other than record_output* functions) can be performed after the call to __quantum__rt__initialize_record_output
+It is sufficient to use the same functions for output recording independent on the output format; i.e. the output format does not need to be reflected in the IR, and it is sufficient to label the format it in the output itself.
+The output itself then needs to contain both the output format identifier (defined by the backend), as well as an identifier for the labeling scheme (as defined in the program IR itself). -> for base profile, no computations (classical or quantum, including calls to rt functions other than record_output* functions) can be performed after the call to __quantum__rt__record_output